-- 2.1 Insofar as the Data Processor processes Protected Data on behalf of the Data Controller, the Data Processor: - 2.1.1 unless required to do otherwise by Applicable Law or Data Protection Laws, shall (and shall take steps to ensure each person acting under its authority shall) process the Protected Data only on and in accordance with the Data Controller's instructions in connection with the provision of the Services: - 2.1.2 if Applicable Law requires it to process Protected Data other than in accordance with the Data Controller's instructions, shall notify the Data Controller of any such requirement before processing the Protected Data (unless Applicable Law prohibits such notification); and - 2.1.3 shall inform the Data Controller if the Data Processor becomes aware of a Data Controller instruction that, in the Data Processor's opinion, infringes Data Protection Laws, provided that this shall be without prejudice to clauses 2.1.1 and 2.1.2. .
+- 2.1 Insofar as the Data Processor processes Protected Data on behalf of the Data Controller, the Data Processor: - 2.1.1 unless required to do otherwise by Applicable Law or Data Protection Laws, shall (and shall take steps to ensure each person acting under its authority shall) process the Protected Data only on and in accordance with the Data Controller's instructions in connection with the provision of the Services; - 2.1.2 if Applicable Law requires it to process Protected Data other than in accordance with the Data Controller's instructions, shall notify the Data Controller of any such requirement before processing the Protected Data (unless Applicable Law prohibits such notification); and - 2.1.3 shall inform the Data Controller if the Data Processor becomes aware of a Data Controller instruction that, in the Data Processor's opinion, infringes Data Protection Laws, provided that this shall be without prejudice to clauses 2.1.1 and 2.1.2. .
 The Data Processor shall, without liability, be entitled to cease any processing of Personal Data affected by such infringing instruction. - 2.2 The parties agree that, for the purposes of the Protected Data, the Data Controller is a Business, and the Data Processor is a Service Provider.
 The Data Controller hereby instructs the Data Processor to Process Protected Data solely to the extent necessary to provide the Services to and on behalf of the Data Controller.
 The Data Processor is not entitled to Process Protected Data for its own purposes including, without limitation, sharing Protected Data with third parties (other than approved Subprocessors). - 2.3 The Data Controller discloses or otherwise makes available Protected Data to the Data Processor for the limited and specific purpose of the Data Processor providing the Services to the Data Controller.
 The Data Processor shall: (i) comply with all applicable obligations under the CPRA; (ii) provide the same level of protection as required of a Business under the CPRA; (iii) notify the Data Controller if it can no longer meet its obligations under the CPRA; (iv) not "sell" or "share" (as such terms are defined by the CCPA and/or the CPRA) Protected Data; (v) not retain, use, or disclose Protected Data for any purpose (including, but not limited to, any commercial purpose) other than to provide the Services under the Agreement; (vi) not retain, use, or disclose Protected Data outside of the direct business relationship between the Data Controller and the Data Processor; and (vii) if and to the extent inconsistent with the limitations on Service Providers under the CCPA and/or CPRA, not combine Protected Data with Personal Data that the Data Processor (1) receives from, or on behalf of, another person or (2) collects from its own, independent consumer interaction.
-The Data Controller may: (a) to take reasonable and appropriate steps to help ensure that the Data Processor Processes Protected Data in a manner consistent with the Data Controller's CPRA obligations; and (b) upon notice, take reasonable and appropriate steps to stop and remediate unauthorized Processing of Protected Data by the Data Processor.
+The Data Controller may: (a) to take reasonable and appropriate steps to help ensure that the Data Processor.